Trying to figure out how to rank on page 1 of google can be a confusing experience.

 3: List Practical Tips

 List tips or steps starting with the first logical action.
-Think like a computer.
-Don’t leave anything out to create a helpful, practical, step by step tutorial that gets Google’s love.
+Think a bit like a computer but write for humans.
+Don’t leave anything out to create a helpful, practical, step by step tutorial.

-I linked to 4 high profile blogging-themed blogs to help my readers with their guest posting due diligence campaign.
+I linked to 4 high profile blogging-themed blogs through the page 1 post about to help my readers with their guest posting due diligence campaign.

 5: Post Pictures

-I posted pictures to add eye candy to the post.
+Post at least 2-3 pictures to add eye candy to all blog posts.

 6: Speed Up Your Site